 I’ve already taken Bible and theology classes.
 Do you offer Advanced Standing?

 Yes, we offer advanced standing exams at the beginning of the fall and spring semesters by appointment.
 You may take exams for preapproved 300-level (or higher) undergraduate courses if you earned a B (3.0 GPA) or better in the class at an accredited institution.
-You may only fulfill one-sixth of your total program credit requirements with advanced standing credit.
+You may only fulfill one-fourth of your total program credit requirements with advanced standing credit.
 Contact the Admissions Office for a complete list of classes that offer examinations.
 This process needs to be completed within the first year of being a student at GRTS.